Saul666/DataScienceAssignment2/REPORT_IDAN.md

 #### Is an Unactionable Segment Useful?
 **No.** A cluster without a unique business action is **useless**.
 If two clusters receive the exact same marketing or operational treatment, they create unnecessary system complexity without driving incremental ROI and should be merged.

-17. **Cost of a false alarm.** (Anomaly option, or one line for clustering.)
+9. **Cost of a false alarm.** (Anomaly option, or one line for clustering.)
 Why "candidates for investigation" and not "fraud"?
 What does a false alarm cost?
+10. ### 🚨 Anomaly Candidates & False Alarm Costs

+#### 1. Why "Candidates for Investigation" vs. "Fraud"?
+Unsupervised models flag **statistical outliers**, not intent.
+In e-commerce, extreme outliers are often **corporate buyers or high-value VIPs**, not criminals.

+#### 2. Cost of a False Alarm (False Positive)
+* **Wasted Ops Labor:** Analyst time spent manually inspecting harmless accounts.
+* **Customer Churn:** Offending or delaying legitimate top spenders (lost Lifetime Value).
+* **Opportunity Cost:** Diverting investigation resources away from real threats.

+---

+> **One-Line Summary for Clustering:** A false alarm misclassifies a customer persona—such as sending a churn win-back discount to an active VIP—wasting budget and damaging customer trust.

 ---